BHASKARSEMWAL/MetaCrafters/README.md

         // Use require to ensure only the owner can increment the count require(msg.sender == owner, "Only the owner can increment");

-        // Use assert to check for overflow (not necessary in Solidity 0.8+ due to built-in overflow checks, but shown for illustration) uint newCount = count + amount;
+        // Use assert to check for overflow uint newCount = count + amount;
         assert(newCount >= count); // This should never fail